MrMarrant/SCP-263/STEAM.md

 [/h2]Functionality[/h2]

-When a player uses the 'Action' button on the entity, it lights up and the player is considered the candidate for the new show.
+When a player uses the 'Action' button on the entity, it lights up and the player is considered to be the candidate for the new show.
-The presenter will announce the start of the game and ask the contestant a total of 3 questions, each of which is timed.
+The announcer will announce the start of the game and ask the contestant a total of 3 questions, each of which is timed.

 The questions are displayed on the candidate's screen, as well as to all players near the entity.
 The contestant can answer them by writing the correct letter corresponding to one of the answers in the chat box.